chilicoder/study-wpm-workbook/README.md

 * Brainstorming
 * Team meetings

+> Basically all key activities of the project with rich communication.

 Team War Room
 Ideally, all of the walls are covered with whiteboards.
 Depending on the size of the team, the team war room may be one large room that accommodates everyone or several smaller rooms that are adjacent to a larger community-type room for group meetings and presentations.
 These adjacent rooms can double as breakout rooms.
 Each team member has his or her own private workspace, but there is a minimum number of partitions.
 A line of sight between each team member is ideal.
 The project artifacts are displayed so everyone has immediate access.

+> In one company we had a big blackboard wall in one meating room on which one could draw with a chalk.
+That was very convenient.
+Putting diagrams on walls also has positive effect.

+> The class of such information charts and diagramms is called Information Radiators.
+[Definition](http://alistair.cockburn.us/Information+radiator) from "Crystal Clear" book of Alistair Cockburn.
+And [Images from google](https://www.google.de/search?q=information+radiators&biw=1184&bih=630&source=lnms&tbm=isch&sa=X&ei=wiqVVeaYEoG2sAHbjIDwCA&ved=0CAcQ_AUoAQ) also gives some points what it is.

 Managing Scope Changes.
 Change is a way of life in project management.
 You might as well confront it and be prepared to act accordingly.
 Think of it as a mini-JPPS.